osuosl/ganeti_webmgr/docs/source/dev/installation.rst

 Databases
 ~~~~~~~~~

-Database drivers / interfaces aren't listed explicitely in |gwm| requirements file, so you have to install them manually.
+Database drivers / interfaces aren't listed explicitly in |gwm| requirements file, so you have to install them manually.

 Make sure you have your dependencies for DBs met.